sanand0/orderedattrdict/README.md

 YAML files can be parsed using `AttrDict` as follows:

     >>> import yaml
+    >>> from orderedattrdict import AttrDictYAMLLoader
     >>> data = yaml.load(open('file.yaml'), Loader=AttrDictYAMLLoader)

 YAML files can be saved from AttrDict structures as follows:

+    >>> from orderedattrdict import AttrDictYAMLDumper
     >>> yaml.dump(data, Dumper=AttrDictYAMLDumper)

 Installation